ninja-1337/Personal-Blog/src/pages/blog/01-fork-me/index.md

 # Editing Blog Info

-After you fork the blog you will probably want to edit some info and Write your own Blogs.<br/>
+After you fork the blog you will probably want to edit some information and author your own Blogs.<br/>
-You can do that By navigating to the Personal Blog project in your github account and then pressing . on your keyboard.<br/>
+Navigate to the Personal Blog project in your github account and then press . on your keyboard.<br/>
 This will open a web editor for your project directly in your browser.<br/>
 ![](gitide.jpg)
 <br/>